EP NowStoreAcademySupportProduction LotProducts by Country

 The Cultural Test for films and HETV shows has a total of 35 available points, with 18 needed to pass.
 Whether a production scrapes by with the minimum 18 points or easily scores a perfect 35 has no impact on the qualification; the test is a simple pass/fail exercise.

-There is a common misconception that the Cultural Test has an impact on the value of the tax credit – this is not true.
-You must pass the Cultural Test to qualify for a tax credit, but beyond that, the test has no impact.
-It does not matter how you get the 18 points as long as you get them, but there is one exception (which we will discuss more below).
+There is a common misconception that the Cultural Test has an impact on the value of the incentive – this is not true.
+You must pass the Cultural Test to qualify for an incentive, but beyond that, the test has no impact.
+It does not matter how you get the 18 points as long as you get them, but there is one exception (which we'll discuss below).

 How do I get the certificate?